osgi/design/rfps/rfp-0191-Microservice-Architactures.md

-# RFP-191: OSGi's future role in distributed systems
+# RFP-191: Microservice Architectures

 ## Abstract

-Due to the prevalence of distributed systems in computing, it is essential to reflect which aspects, if any, are missing from the OSGi ecosystem.
-This document is a broad review of the state of the art and is meant as a summary of idioms, terminology and pre-existing technologies.
-It is not a normative document and does not declare any position or opinions by the OSGi Alliance or any members in any way.
+In the last few years the Microservices architectural style increasingly dominates the enterprise IT space.
+It is a mix of operational practices and application logic distribution patterns.
+It is increasingly clear that in order to move forward into the future enterprise OSGi has to embrace this architecture.
+Of particular importance is the packaging of applications into multiple small immutable units.
+This document is a summary of ideas and discussions on how to better align the OSGi technology with the microservices architecture.
+It is not a normative document and does not declare any concrete position of the OSGi Alliance nor it's individual members.

 ## License